 Measuring Voltage and Solar Panel Testing

-Voltages can be read on a PV module with the use of a voltmeter or multimeter.
+How do I measure voltage on a solar panel?
+Voltages can be read on a solar panel with the use of a voltmeter or multimeter.
 What you’ll see below is an example of a voltmeter measuring VOC with a junction box.
 This would be the view from the back of the PV module.
+Using a multimeter is the best way to measure solar panel output.